-Notice the weave of the fabric adds texture and interest while conveying a casual energy that's appropriate for a market and appropriate for the fun, trendy jewelry in this booth.
+Notice the weave of the fabric adds texture and interest while conveying a casual energy that's appropriate for a market and suitable for the fun, trendy jewelry that's featured in this booth.

 The shiny, silky fabric used as a table cover is less casual and sets a more formal and elegant tone in this jewelry booth which matches with the style of the jewelry on display.

 You can't tell from the photo, but the indigo table covering is a gorgeous velvet fabric.
-An indigo or midnight blue backdrop can provide a welcome and elegant change if you want to use a dark color in your jewelry booth, but you're not excited about using the black velvet you often see in a jewelry display.
-Plenty of good lighting also helps this booth shine.
+An indigo or midnight blue backdrop can provide a welcome and elegant change if you want to use a dark color in your jewelry booth, but you're not excited about using the black velvet you often see in jewelry displays.

 Plain wood as a jewelry booth backdrop?
 It wouldn't work for everyone, but this jewelry designer's products are made from reclaimed wood.
 So the backdrop helps to tell the story of the product.
 The posters are essential, though.
 Without them, there would be a huge risk that the backdrop would appear overlooked.

-Variation in height draws your eye around the display, but the same wood color with green and white accents ties everything together.
+Variation in height draws your eye around the display, but use of the same wood color with green and white accents ties everything together.

 These DIY wooden jewelry display frames are genius.
-A large wood frame at the front with plenty of space to display jewelry, with a sturdy brace at the back (hinged at the top) make a display that is beautiful, solid and portable.
+A large wood frame at the front provides plenty of space to display jewelry.
+There's a sturdy brace at the back, hinged at the top, which make a display that is beautiful, solid and completely portable.

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.